cxcandid/autoCropRasterLayer/README.md

 This can be easily recognized by the fact that not all images are cropped during an Atlas Export.

 ## Credit ##
-As always, thanks go to Even Roualt and all the QGIS experts.
+As always, thanks go to Even Rouault and all the QGIS experts.

 ![autoCropRasterLayer](https://github.com/user-attachments/assets/414f7176-c179-4801-985f-773e77ee1f34)